List of 2018 FIFA World Cup controversies

-As with the 2014 Winter Olympics, the choice of Russia as host of the 2018 FIFA World Cup had been challenged.
-Controversial issues have included the level of racism in Russian football and the discrimination against LGBT people in wider Russian society.
-Russia's involvement in the ongoing conflict in Ukraine also caused calls for the tournament to be moved, particularly following the annexation of Crimea and support of separatists in War in Donbas.
+As with the 2014 Winter Olympics, the choice of Russia as host of the 2018 FIFA World Cup was challenged.
+Controversial issues included the level of racism in Russian football and the discrimination against LGBT people in wider Russian society.
+The Russo-Ukrainian war also caused calls for the tournament to be moved, particularly following the annexation of Crimea and support of separatists in the war in Donbas.
 The then FIFA President Sepp Blatter declined requests for the tournament to be moved.

 The 2015 allegations and criminal investigations of corruption, including a Swiss inquiry into the bidding process for the 2018 World Cup, intensified the public discussion of the appropriateness of Russia as the World Cup venue.
 In late May 2015, Russia's president Vladimir Putin said that he viewed the corruption investigations as an attempt by the U.S. to oust Sepp Blatter from his post as punishment for his support of Russia as host for the 2018 World Cup.